hyperledger-cacti/cacti/weaver/rfcs/models/identity/design-choices.md

 <img src="../../resources/images/identity-design-choice-2.jpg">

-- A well-known registry is used to publish and share network identity information.
+- A well-known registry is used to publish and share security domain identity information from networks.
  - The registry can be public or limit access to a group of networks, such as those part of an ecosystem.
  - The registry can be a centralized web service or database, or decentralized.
 - Remote networks source identity information via the registry